CopernicaMarketingSoftware/REACT-CPP/README.md

 RETURN VALUE OF LOOP METHODS
 ============================

-The objects that are passed to the callback functions (React::Reader, React::writer, etc) are also returned from the event-registering functions.
+The objects that are passed to the callback functions (React::ReadWatcher, React::WriteWatcher, etc) are also returned from the event-registering functions.
 This means that it is possible to store the return value of a call to Loop::onReadable() in a variable, and that you will not have to wait for the callback to be called to cancel further calls to it.